lmullen/jsr/issues/vol13/Hartsock.markdown

 Battle Cry of Freedom" serve as the masthead for the Chicago Tribune's announcement that Lincoln had been re-elected President, the song found its way into the Confederate prisons of Libby and Andersonville.

-* * * * *

-"Religion shaped Root's music, both sacred and secular.
-Attending opera or theater productions conflicted with religious and moral beliefs of the time, so Root, like others, developed the cantata as a dramatic musical piece that was moral"

-* * * * *

 Carder reveals several aspects of life in nineteenth century America, including religion, current events, and the Civil War: Root was